saturnlighting/literature-review/README.md

 </tbody>
 </table>

-## Active travel collisions and lighting
+## Cycling collisions and lighting

-One of the main reasons that active travel decreases in the dark is because active travellers need to see obstacles on the road and be seen by other road users.
+One of the main reasons that cycling decreases in the dark is because cyclists need to see obstacles on the road and be seen by other road users.

 The probability of suffering a traffic collision in the dark among pedestrians and cyclists is much greater than among other road users